ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab00.md

 $ cd cs16
 ```

-And create and move into a LAB 01 directory:
+And create and move into a lab00 directory:

 ```
 $ mkdir lab00